Rau Muống Xào Tỏi (Garlic Water Spinach)

 Instructions

-- Blanch the Veggie: Bring a large pot of water to a boil.
+- Blanch briefly.
+Bring a large pot of water to a boil.
 Blanch the water spinach for 1–2 minutes until just tender but still vibrant.
 Drain well and set aside.

-- Sauté the Garlic: Heat oil in a large wok or skillet over medium-high.
-Add garlic and cook until fragrant, about 30 seconds.
+- Sauté the garlic.
+Heat oil in a large wok or skillet over medium-high heat.
+Add garlic and cook for about 30 seconds, just until fragrant.

-- Stir-Fry: Add the drained water spinach.
-Stir-fry for 1–2 minutes until evenly coated.
+- Stir-fry.
+Add the drained water spinach and toss for 1–2 minutes until evenly coated in the garlic oil.

-- Flavor It: Add oyster sauce and sugar.
-Toss everything together for another 1–2 minutes.
+- Season.
+Add oyster sauce and sugar.
+Toss for another 1–2 minutes until glossy.
 Season with salt and pepper to taste.

 Good recipe but was so sweet.
 Will need to try without the sugar next time.